Rapid Action Force: Organisation

-Team is the smallest independent functional unit of the force and is commanded by an Inspector.
-Each team has three components, namely riot control, tear some and fire.
+A team is the smallest independent functional unit of the force and is commanded by an Inspector.
+Each team has three components: riot control, tear smoke, and fire.
 Each company of RAF has one team composed of women personnel to deal with women demonstrators.

 The force is equipped with non-lethal weapons for dispersing the crowd with minimum harm and losses.
 It is always kept in readiness for rapid deployment when the situation so demands and are only deployed by the orders of Ministry of Home Affairs on specific demands from state governments for a short duration.

 Role

 Riot and crowd control

 This unit has been used to deal with communal violence, law and order duty, festival and election duties and agitation.

 United Nations Peace Keeping Operations

 The CRPF female and male contingents under the arrangements of RAF are deployed in United Nations Mission in Liberia (UNMIL), Monrovia and Zwedru in UN Peacekeeping mission since 2007–08.
 CRPF Female Formed Police Unit was the first of its kind in the world, which was deployed under the aegis of UN Peace Keeping Mission.